The Author

 Southern African Childhood

-I grew up in the green hills of Swaziland where the modest altitude afforded a climate cool enough to sustain the presence of trout.
-I really couldn't have wished for a better place to cut my fly fishing teeth.
-I had the run of twelve isolated and lightly fished stillwaters within an extensive pine plantation on the western edge of the country.
-The dams were pretty much left to nature between infrequent stockings of rainbow trout, which became as wild as stocked fish can become.
-It was a carefree and innocent time and I have wonderful memories of family time spent fishing and picnicking in the forest.
+I grew up in the green hills of western Swaziland where the modest altitude afforded a climate cool enough to sustain the presence of trout.
+At first I caught them with baited hooks and spinning lures, but turned to the fly in my early teens after watching the film 'A River Runs Through It'.
+I couldn't have wished for a better place to cut my fly fishing teeth.
+I had the run of twelve isolated and lightly fished stillwaters within an extensive pine plantation, which I'd reach by borrowing my mother's car long before I was old enough to try for a driving licence.
+The dams as we called them received infrequent stockings of rainbow trout, which became as wild and wily as stocked fish can become.
+In the pre-internet era, knowledge and information about fly fishing filtered through slowly, and I had to figure out most things for myself.
+It was fun!
+It was also a carefree and innocent time and I have wonderful memories of family time spent fishing and picnicking in the forest.

 England and Wales